-Design Channel Alignment [137, 148, 143]
+MODERATE Design Channel Alignment [137, 148, 143]

 The design channel alignments for the Waipoua River stop before reaching Colombo Road Bridge.
-This leaves approximately 800m length of river which flows through Masterton without a defined river corridor and management fairway, used as the current management technique for the rivers.
+This leaves approximately 800m length of river deliberately lowered to improve access for mowing or maintenance of parks and reserves.
+The geotechnical condition of the stopbanks has been which flows through Masterton without a defined river corridor and management fairway, used as the current management technique for the rivers.
 This creates management challenges due to a lack of guidance for river engineers.